Transfer pricing: Its increasing importance to tax authorities and to businesses

 While this example is straightforward, in practice, transfer pricing issues can be complex.
 The ownership and use of intangible property is often a complicating factor; in the above example, if S's machinery used patented technology that was invented by S's engineers, or if the widgets were sold in Canada under a valuable brand owned by P, it would be necessary to understand whether appropriate returns were being paid for the ownership and use of intangible property.

 If S developed the technology and know-how to process widgets, S may potentially merit returns higher than a routine distributor.
 If S sells products under brands owned by P, a separate licensing arrangement for Canadian use of the U.S. owned brand name may be required

-MNCs should identify jurisdictions in which they operate by level of risk, and focus their efforts on jurisdictions and types of transactions that fall under more scrutiny.
-Transfer pricing specialists can assist in reviewing current transfer pricing, implementing transfer pricing structures, and preparing documentation to minimize exposure to double taxation and non-deductible penalties.
+MNCs should identify jurisdictions in which they operate by level of risk, and focus their efforts on jurisdictions and types of transactions they anticipate will fall under higher levels of scrutiny.
+Transfer pricing specialists can assist in reviewing current transfer pricing policies, implementing transfer pricing structures that align with the businesses value chain and tax planning objectives, and preparing documentation to minimize exposure to double taxation and non-deductible penalties.

-Guy Sanschagrin is a WTP Advisors managing director, with more than 15 years of experience in transfer pricing and valuation.
+Guy Sanschagrin is a WTP Advisors principal, with more than 20 years of experience in transfer pricing and valuation.
 You can reach him at 952-955-6677 or email@example.com.

 4 Treas.
 Reg. § 1.482-1 advocates using the IQR as a statistical technique to increase reliability of an arm's length range by eliminating outliers.
 The IQR is essentially the range between the smallest and largest values in the middle 50 percent of a comparable set.
 Note that the Canadian Revenue Authority often rejects the IQR as an appropriate technique to define an arm's length range.